vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 tatropaviṣṭe pādyācamanīya-arhaṇāni datvā,
 He gives water for foot-washing, for sipping, and for honoring, before him seated there.
 XVI.
 The Lord’s Meal
-gud˙aṁ mākṣikaṁ sarpir dadhi kṣ¯ram ı ˙ ceti pātre nikṣipya śoṣaṇādibhir viśodhya, arghyajalena samprokṣya, madhuparkam avanataśirā harṣotphullanayano hr̥ṣṭamanā bhūtvā pradāya ācamanīyaṁ dadyāt.
+guḍaṁ mākṣikaṁ sarpir dadhi kṣ¯ram ı ˙ ceti pātre nikṣipya śoṣaṇādibhir viśodhya, arghyajalena samprokṣya, madhuparkam avanataśirā harṣotphullanayano hr̥ṣṭamanā bhūtvā pradāya ācamanīyaṁ dadyāt.
 (46)
 Then, after placing on the plate cane sugar, honey, melted butter, curd, and milk, he thoroughly purifies them by acts of drying, etc., and sprinkles with the guest-water.
 Then, with his head bowed, his eyes wide with delight, his mind delighted, he gives the honey and milk mixture.
 Then let him give water for sipping. yat kiṁcid dravyaṁ bhagavate dīyate tat sarvaṁ śoṣaṇādibhir viśodhya arghyajalena samprokṣya dadyāt.
 (47) Regarding whatever is to be given to the Lord, let him give it after thoroughly purifying it all by acts of drying, etc., and after sprinkling it with the guest-water.48 tataś ca gāṁ svarṇaratnādikaṁ ca yathāśakti dadyāt.
-(48) And then let him give, insofar as he is able, a cow, and also gold, jewels, etc. tatas susaṁskr̥tānnam ājyād˙hyaṁ dadhi-kṣ¯ra-madhu ı ¯ni ca phalamūlavyañjanāni modakāṁś ca anyāni ca loke priyatamāni ātmanaś ca iṣṭāni śāstra-aviruddhāni sambhr̥tya śoṣaṇādibhir viśodhya
+(48) And then let him give, insofar as he is able, a cow, and also gold, jewels, etc. tatas susaṁskr̥tānnam ājyāḍhyaṁ dadhi-kṣ¯ra-madhu ı ¯ni ca phalamūlavyañjanāni modakāṁś ca anyāni ca loke priyatamāni ātmanaś ca iṣṭāni śāstra-aviruddhāni sambhr̥tya śoṣaṇādibhir viśodhya
 47 Krishna Ayyangar Swami (2010: 47): The Divyaprabandham (“the corpus of the hymns of the ā l¯vārs”), and particularly ā ṇṭāl˙’s Tiruppāvai, are referred to here, as used in both temple and at home.
 See also the similar reference in note 49.
 48 Krishna Ayyangar Swami (2010: 48–49): The meal too must be thought of as a sacrifice; eating food that is not offered to the Lord is a sin.